north-road/slyr/docs/src/user_guide/limitations.md

 ## Symbology - Units

-ArcPro is unable to support map units based symbol sizes.
-If your qgis symbol is using sizes with the "map units" or "meters at scale" type, you'll need change the type to a fixed-unit size.
+ArcPro cannot support map units based symbol sizes.
+If your QGIS symbology is using sizes with the "map units" or "meters at scale" types, you'll need to change the type to something compatible with ArcGIS Pro's capabilities.

 > **Workaround**
 >